Help Me Grow - A project of our Early Identification and Intervention strategy

-Neither a program nor a service, HMG is a national effort that builds on existing resources at the local level to strengthen how systems work together to provide timely screenings for developmental and behavioral delays, effective care coordination and appropriate referrals to ensure young children have the support they need to thrive.
+Neither a program nor a service, HMG is a national effort that builds on existing resources at the local level to strengthen how systems work together to provide timely screenings for developmental and behavioral delays, effective care coordination and appropriate referrals to ensure that young children have the support they need to thrive.

-The next phase of planning, co-led by the LACDPH and First 5 LA will include the establishment of a Leadership Advisory Committee and Family Advisory Committee, ongoing collaboration with county partners and strategic research and evaluation.
+The next phase of planning, co-led by the LACDPH and First 5 LA, will include the establishment of a Leadership Advisory Committee and Family Advisory Committee, ongoing collaboration with county partners, and strategic research and evaluation.